Uzasch/Vibe-Coding-Essentials/README.md

 To understand why a Context Engine is necessary, look at what actually makes autonomous agents work in production: **context**.

 Early LLM architectures relied almost entirely on **naive RAG**.
 In practice, these operated as glorified FAQ summarizers: extract static chunks from a PDF or help center doc, pass them to the prompt, and request a summary.
 Autonomous agents break this paradigm completely.
 Agents do not merely read and summarize—they plan, invoke executable tools, fetch real-time state, inspect feedback, and run cyclic reasoning loops.
-Supporting this autonomy requires an architectural shift away from static retrieval.
+Supporting this autonomy requires an architectural shift away from static retrieval to an in-memory real-time substrate powered by **Redis**.

 #### 1. External Context (The Real-World State)
 Enterprise environments typically rely on 40 to 50 disparate systems of record: PostgreSQL, MySQL, Salesforce, ERPs, and internal REST APIs.
 Connecting an LLM agent directly to 50 raw database connections leads to severe failure modes: runaway token costs, excessive roundtrip latency, and hallucinations stemming from unconstrained SQL generation.

-Instead, change-data-capture (CDC) pipelines stream updates into a unified, **materialized in-memory view**.
+Instead, change-data-capture (CDC) pipelines stream updates directly into an in-memory **materialized view hosted in Redis**.

-A **semantic layer** is placed directly on top of this view.
+A **semantic layer** is placed directly on top of this Redis view.
 Rather than exposing cryptic table names, relational foreign keys, or raw hash sets (e.g., `tbl_usr_v2`, `c_ts_epoch`), the layer abstracts data into explicit business concepts—such as `Customer`, `Order`, or `RefundPolicy`—the way an operator thinks about the domain.
 Exposing these entities through the **Model Context Protocol (MCP)** or CLI endpoints provides the agent with structured, typed tools to read and write data safely.

 #### 2. Internal Context (The Agent's Brain)
 External system state represents only half the context loop.
 The agent also requires an internal memory system to record its own execution journey: